Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bears stats and trends

-- Chicago has played 12 games, with four wins against the spread.

-- The Bears have yet to cover the spread this season when underdogs by 11.5 points or more.

-- Chicago has hit the over in 30.8% of its opportunities this year (four times in 13 games with a set point total).
+- Chicago has eclipsed the over/under in 30.8% of its opportunities this year (four times in 13 games with a set point total).

-- Chicago is 2-6 against the spread and 2-5 overall when the team totals over 321.7 yards.
+- When Chicago churns out over 321.7 yards, the team is 2-6 against the spread and 2-5 overall.

-- This season the Bears have turned the ball over 19 times, while the Packers have forced 19 turnovers.
+- The Bears have 19 turnovers this season, equal to the number of takeaways for the Packers.

 Home and road insights

-- Green Bay has covered the spread every time, and is 5-0 overall, at home this season.

-- The Packers are unbeaten ATS (1-0) as 11.5-point favorites or greater at home.

-- Green Bay has gone over the total twice in five home games this year.
+- Green Bay has hit the over twice in five home games this season.

-- Away from home, Chicago has two wins against the spread and is 3-4 overall.
+- On the road, Chicago has two wins against the spread and is 3-4 overall.

-- In seven away games this season, Chicago has hit the over twice.
+- In seven road games this year, Chicago has hit the over twice.

 Powered by Data Skrive.